Aim of this review

 Prehabilitation may result in an improved functional capacity, determined with the 6-minute walk test both preoperatively and postoperatively.
-Complication rates and the number of emergency department visits postoperatively may also diminish due to a prehabilitation programme, while the number of re-admissions may be higher in the prehabilitation group.
+A solid effect on the number of complications, postoperative emergency department visits and re-admissions could not be established.
 The certainty of evidence ranges from moderate to very low, due to downgrading for serious risk of bias, imprecision and inconsistency.
 In addition, only three heterogeneous studies were included in this review.
 Therefore, the findings of this review should be interpreted with caution.
 Numerous relevant RCTs are ongoing and will be included in a future update of this review.

 Surgery is the cornerstone in curative treatment of colorectal cancer.
 Unfortunately, surgery itself can adversely affect patient health.
 'Enhanced Recovery After Surgery' programmes, which include multimodal interventions, have improved patient outcomes substantially.
 However, these are mainly applied peri- and postoperatively.
 Multimodal prehabilitation includes multiple preoperative interventions to prepare patients for surgery with the aim of increasing resilience, thereby improving postoperative outcomes.